WM-SahilShah/mock-ecommerce/README.md

 - **Play around!**
   - Have fun with the repo and discover API testing!
   - If your authentication runs out, simply hit the `/auth/refresh/` endpoint with the refresh token obtained in your initial login.
 If you cannot find it, simply log in again.

+## Watermelon Training

+- **Step 1: Download the resources**
+   - Download the `E-Commerce Files.zip` file using the button given below.
+   - Unzip it to see 3 JSON files.

+- **Step 2: Upload the API**
+   - Open your Watermelon environment.
+   - Go to the Lightning API module.
+   - Press the `X` (Close) button on the bottom left till it takes you to the home page if you're not already there.
+   - Press the `▶` (Begin) button.
+You should see the API Workbench Modal.
+   - Click on `Import API Spec` > `Import From File` and then select/drag the file called `E-Commerce PM Collection.json`.

+- **Step 3: Upload the Environment Variables**
+   - Click on the `Environment` tab on the bottom left vertical panel.
+   - Click on `My Environment`.
+Click on the `+` icon under `Create New`.
+   - Fill in the Name and Description fields with values of your choice. eg. "Name: Demo Environment", "Description: Variables common for all the API calls."
+   - Click the "Save" icon (floppy disk) under the `Description` field.
+You should be able to see your new environment as a card in the list of your environments.
+   - Click on the "Options" icon (3 vertical dots) on the top right corner of your environment card.
+Click on `Edit`.
+   - Select the "Import" icon (down arrow) under the `Description` field.
+You should get a modal that will accept files.
+Select/drag the file `E-Commerce Environment.json`.
+   - You should see the values populated in your environment under the `Variables` tab.
+Click the "Save" icon.
+   - Click the "Edit" (pencil) button under the `Actions` column to edit the values of any variable.
+Change the `Current Value` of the following variables to the values given below:
+      - `username`: < your name >
+      - `password`: < a password of your choice, ideally the same as your username >
+   - Click on the "Save" icon again and you're good to start!

+- **Step 4: Make your first API call**
+   - On the RHS vertical panel, click on the `API` tab.
+   - Select the `>` button in the LHS panel on the right of "26" (the number of API calls in the collection).
+It should open a summary of your collection.
+   - In the `Environment` dropdown, select your environment ("Demo Environment") and click "Save" icon on the right of it.
+   - Directly under this, unfold the `Auth` folder to click on `USER SIGNUP`.
+   - Directly under the URL (top left of the API Screen), you should be able to see a navbar with a value `REQUEST BODY`.
+Click on it.
+   - Make sure you have the `raw` radio button selected and the `Raw Type` dropdown selected to `JSON`.
+   - Click the "Edit" (pencil) icon on the right of `REQUEST BODY` to edit your request.
+   - Enter valid text credentials to make your account. [!IMPORTANT] the username and password you enter here should exactly match those you entered in your environment.
+   - Click on the "Save" icon on the top RHS corner of the API Screen.
+Click `Execute` once the changes are saved.

+- **Step 5: Set-up your Authentication**
+   - Click on the `Auth` tab on your RHS vertical panel.
+   - Click on  `+` under `Create New`.
+   - Give your auth profile a name, like "Demo Auth"
+   - In the `AUTH Type` dropdown, scroll down to the bottom and select `From API`.
+You should be able to see more configurations.
+   - In the `Select API` dropdown, select the entry for `User Login`.
+Watermelon should have populated the following values for you, verify these/edit to match values:
+      - `Token Key`: `Authorization`
+      - `Token Value`: `access_token`
+      - `Token Prefix`: `Bearer`
+      - `Add To`: `HEADER`
+      - `Time to Live Path`: `expire_in`
+   - Click `Save` on the bottom right.
+You should be able to see your auth profile card in the list of profiles.
+   - Click on the "Options" icon on the top right corner of your card. and then select `Set Auth`.
+Confirm if you can see it selected above `Create New`.

+- **Step 6: Verify Set-up**
+   - Click on the `API` tab on the RHS vertical panel.
+   - On the LHS Panel, you should be able to see a "fingerprint" icon with a red dot and `Not Authenticated` next to it.
+Click on it to update your access token.
+   - Your first attempt may fail if the server was not recently pinged.
+Simply try once more after 30s.
+You should see the red dot turn green.
+   - In the API List, unfold the `Me` folder and select the `Get My Info` Call.
+   - Click `Execute`.
+If you get your account details back, your set-up was successful.
+Enjoy!